-Middlemen know their lay of the land: They have a lot of know-how, numerous connections to the right people to get things done and excellent distribution channels to transport product efficiently to customers.
+Middlemen have a lot of know-how, numerous connections to the right people to get things done, and excellent distribution channels to transport products efficiently to customers.

-The supplier doesn’t know who our customer is.
-When we complete the transaction, our profit is $4,500.
-We expect repeat business every month on the same volume throughout the year.
-Hence our gross profit for the year is expected to be $54,000.
-Note: This is only one manufacturer that we represent.
-Many companies represent at least a half dozen different manufacturers.
+Your cheesecake supplier doesn’t know who your end customer is.
+When you complete the transaction, your profit is $4,500.
+You and your South African customer expect to repeat the order every month with the same volume throughout the year.
+Your gross profit for the year from this customer is expected to be $54,000.
+This scenario covers only one manufacturer that your company represents.
+In reality, many companies represent at least a half dozen different manufacturers.

-A question I am always asked: How do I protect my interest and hard work should the supplier or customer want to go direct?
-Get a contract.
+A logical question is, how do you protect your interest and hard work should the supplier or customer find out about each other and want to go direct?
+The simple answer is to get a contract.

-Start with a template (refer here: http://www.intracen.org/itc/exporters/contract-templates/), consult with an international attorney to make sure the contract serves all of your needs and double check that the contract is enforceable should something go wrong.
-For additional information, read Reader Question About Importing a Product and Selling It Locally.
+Start with a contract template to make sure you don't leave out any important details, consult with an international attorney to make sure the contract serves all of your needs and double-check that the contract is enforceable should something go wrong.

-Whether you serve as an import or export middleman, some of the questions asked of you can be found here.
+Whether you serve as an import or export middleman, you can ask questions of potential distributors by conducting a prescreening interview.
 For example, what’s your game plan for building a brand in a market?
 Have you represented other companies?
 Explain what you did.
 It can’t hurt to have answers for a few of these questions to build your case with a supplier or manufacturer.